Analog ECG amplifier

 A power switch was added, along with a power indicator (lit on the right) to reduce waste (when the amplifier was not in use) and confusion as to whether the device was operating (when it was).
 Current through it was reduced to the smallest that would produce discernible light.
 The following circuit (switch not shown) was assembled:

-*Top view of assembled circuit.*
+*Top view of amplifier and cables.*